auperatech/VMSS2.0/docs/smart_edge_box/basic_node_creation.md

 # Installing SDK
+1. Setup and run Smart Edge Box docker by extracting the package and following instructions.
+Earliest package supporting this is [here](https://auperatechvancouver.sharepoint.com/:f:/g/ElCmSpIrAHNGk2JZ317ArrwBn2eYwJEc3nmaNpgOkP_9_w?e=a9Apoj)
-1. Run `install_and_update_sdk.sh` inside the docker to setup SDK environment for device side development
+2. Run `install_and_update_sdk.sh` inside the docker to setup SDK environment for device side development

 Note that for building anything on host side, you should NOT run `setenv_device_devel`.
 For anything that needs running on device side you NEED TO run `setenv_device_devel`.
 This procedure sets up environment variable `$STAGING_DIR`.